DukiChoi/VR_Project/README.md

-# (On-progress) Virtual Reality System for the Precise Measurement and Evaluation of Movement Disorders
+# Virtual Reality System for the Precise Measurement and Evaluation of Movement Disorders

 ## 0. Overview
 This project explores the use of Virtual Reality (VR) platforms combined with IMU sensors to diagnose movement disorders, specifically focusing on conditions such as Parkinson's disease and essential tremor.